idugalic/axon-contract-testing-demo/README.md

 We must maintain consistency between these different 'orders' in different sub-domains.

+> Typically, we can split complex domain into sub-domains, where each sub-domain corresponds to different part of the business.
+> Identifying sub-domains requires understanding of the business, mostly its organizational structure and areas of expertise.

 ## Domain model

->Domain model is mainly a software programing model which is applied to a specific sub-domain.
-It defines the vocabulary and acts as a communication tool for everyone involved (business and IT), deriving a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).

 Sub-domain *software programing* models:

  - [ordering](ordering)
  - [shipping](shipping)

+> Domain model is mainly a software programing model which is applied to a specific sub-domain.
+> It defines the vocabulary and acts as a communication tool for everyone involved (business and IT), deriving a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).

 ## Bounded Context

+Each of this group of applications/services belongs to a specific bounded context:
+- [ordering](ordering) - Order bounded context, with messages serialized to JSON
+- [shipping](shipping) - Shipping bounded context, with messages serialized to JSON

->A goal is to develop a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) as our domain (sub-domain) model within an explicitly Bounded Context.
+> A goal is to develop a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) as our domain (sub-domain) model within an explicitly Bounded Context.
->Therefore, there are a number of rules for Models and Contexts
+> Therefore, there are a number of rules for Models and Contexts
 > - Explicitly define the context within which a model applies
 > - Ideally, keep one sub-domain model per one Bounded Context
 > - Explicitly set boundaries in terms of team organization, usage within specific parts of the application, and physical manifestations such as code bases and database schemas
+>
 > From a run-time perspective, Bounded Contexts represent logical boundaries, defined by contracts within software artifacts where the model is implemented.
 > In Axon applications/services, the contract (API) is represented as a set of messages (commands, events and queries) which the application publishes and consumes.
 > We create runnable applications(services) with contracts (API) published as schema.
 > This generally means that if the events/commands/queries are published as JSON, or perhaps a more economical object format, the consumer should consume the messages by parsing them to obtain their data attributes.

-Each of this group of applications/services belongs to a specific bounded context:
-- [Ordering](ordering) - Order bounded context, with messages serialized to JSON
-- [Shipping](shipping) - Shipping bounded context, with messages serialized to JSON

 ### Bounded Context Mappings

+These bounded contexts are in the **upstream-downstream** (more specifically: Customer-Supplier) relationship where the `Order` (downstream) depends on the API of the `Shipping` (upstream) only.

+For example, the Order service is responsible for the order fulfilment process and it will trigger a `command (PrepareShipmentCmd)` to the Shipping service(s) to create/prepare a Shipment.
+Once the courier delivers the shipment, the Order service(s) will receive an `event (ShipmentArrivedEvt)` from the Shipping service and will continue with the order fulfilment process.

+We coordinate these two services with [OrderSaga.java](ordering/src/main/java/com/example/orderdemo/ordering/command/OrderSaga.java) to maintain consistency between these different orders (Order, Shipment) from different bounded contexts.

 > There are various patterns used to describe the relationships between different bounded contexts and teams that produce them:
 > - Shared Kernel - This is where two teams **share some subset of the domain model**.
 This shouldn't be changed without the other team being consulted.